hippymulehead/RA595/README.txt

         (When the register is written it updates the whole byte at once This keeps the output in sync for timing perposes) a random function
-    since the obect stores the value of the register you can get that value at any time. shiftLeft, shiftRight
+    since the object stores the value of the register you can get that value at any time. shiftLeft, shiftRight
     wrapLeft, wrapRight (a rotating shift)
     7 Segment Display driver in a single call.